TrevorMcCormick/blog/content/blog/aws_ccp.md

 ---
-title: "☁️ Advice on the AWS Certified Cloud Practitioner Exam"
+title: "☁️ How to Study for the AWS Certified Cloud Practitioner Exam"
 date: 2020-10-04T19:08:22-04:00
 draft: false
 tags: [AWS, Cloud, Certification]